camptocamp/ipahealthcheck_exporter/README.md

     	Path under which to expose metrics. (default "/metrics") -port int
-    	Port on which to expose metrics. (default 9888)
+    	Port on which to expose metrics. (default 9888) -sudo
+	Use privilege escalation to run the health checks
 ```

 ## Exported Metrics